Matthew Campbell: The Man Who Stole the Gods, Gebunden

 'An adventure to rival David Grann's Lost City of Z , and a riveting exposé of the plunder that still fills the world's top art museums' Zeke Faux, author or Number Go Up

-From Cambodian temples to Christie's auction house, this is an unbelievable tale of greed, looted treasures and stolen history in the world's biggest art heist.
+An unbelievable table of greed, looted treasures and stolen history in the world's biggest art heist.

-Drawing on years of investigation and exclusive access to the stories' key players - from temple looters and traffickers to the investigators and archaeologists fighting to bring the gods home - award-winning writer Matthew Campbell reveals how the treasures of one of the world's greatest civilizations were stolen, sold, and finally found.
+Drawing on years of investigation and exclusive access to the stories' key players - from temple looters and traffickers to the investigators and archaeologists fighting to bring masterpieces home - award-winning writer Matthew Campbell reveals how the treasures of one of the world's greatest civilizations were stolen, sold and finally found.

 From the author of Dead in the Water, called 'a masterpiece' by the New York Times